Gmork-Tech/retcon/README.md

 # RetCon

 Note: RetCon is a work in progress and not yet complete.
-We are aiming for Q1 2024.
+We are aiming for end of Q1 2024.

 ## About
 RetCon is an open source runtime configuration provider for backend web services.